software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 {: .highlight }

+> The deadline for the Sprint 3 is on {{site.sprint_3_deadline}}, after which the team will present their progress to the Product Owner in the Sprint Review event.
+The team should push their work to the project's GitHub repository before the deadline.
+>
 > At the end of this Sprint, each team member has to submit the [final report](#final-report) and the [peer review](#peer-review).
 Both of them are _required to pass the course_.
-Submitting either of them after the Sprint deadline will decrease the personal grade.
+The deadline for these submissions is on {{site.final_deadline}}.
+Submitting either of them after the final deadline will decrease the personal grade.

 ## Retrospective